AeroMAPS/AeroMAPS/README.rst

 It is intended to become a sectoral Integrated Assessment Model (IAM) taking into account technological, sociological, economical and other considerations.
 It aims to assess the sustainability of simulated air transport transition scenarios on multiple criteria.

-More details can be found in the `official documentation <https://test-cast-doc.readthedocs.io/en/latest/>`_.
+More details can be found in the `documentation <https://test-cast-doc.readthedocs.io/en/latest/>`_.

 Quick start